 Chester is a medium-sized city located in the state of Pennsylvania.
 With a population of 34,000 people and 13 constituent neighborhoods, Chester is the 22nd largest community in Pennsylvania.

 Unlike some cities, Chester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Chester are a mix of both white- and blue-collar jobs.
 Overall, Chester is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chester who work in office and administrative support (16.56%), sales jobs (9.24%), and healthcare suport services (9.11%).
+There are especially a lot of people living in Chester who work in healthcare suport services (12.54%), office and administrative support (11.33%), and sales jobs (9.05%).

-The per capita income in Chester in 2010 was $15,516, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $62,064 for a family of four.
-Chester also has one of the higher rates of people living in poverty in the nation, with 33.07% of its population below the federal poverty line.
+The per capita income in Chester in 2018 was $17,581, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $70,324 for a family of four.
+However, Chester contains both very wealthy and poor people as well.
+Chester also has one of the higher rates of people living in poverty in the nation, with 31.42% of its population below the federal poverty line.

-Chester is a very ethnically-diverse city.
+Chester is an extremely ethnically-diverse city.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be Black or African-American, followed by White.
 Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.06% of the city’s residents.
-Important ancestries of people in Chester include German, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 11.63% of the city’s residents.
+Important ancestries of people in Chester include Irish, Italian, German, Polish, and Jamaican.

 The most common language spoken in Chester is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.